 Le Chamber

 The bar was founded by Louis Eom, a Diageo World Class competition runner-up, and the menu reflects that.
-He has created drinks with unusual ingredients that just work.
+He’s created drinks with unusual ingredients that just work.
 My favorite was The Corpse Reviver, a liquid take on carbonara made with mushroom rum, egg yolk, pecorino cheese, and pepper.
-Sounds weird, but it was delicious.
+Sounds weird, tasted incredible.

 Le Chamber